The right type of life insurance for you depends on your unique financial needs. Here are the best plans for different circumstances.

 Ready to shop for life insurance?

-Having serious health issues means life insurance may be an even higher priority, but some medical conditions make it harder to buy traditional life insurance.
-Non-traditional alternatives may have higher premiums and lower coverage limits, but are worth considering if you can’t get a traditional policy.
+Having serious health issues means life insurance may be an even higher priority, but depending on the severity of your condition, you may not be eligible for traditional life insurance.
+Non-traditional alternatives cost more and offer lower coverage amounts, but are worth considering for financial protection if you can’t get a traditional policy.

-Group life insurance: Rarely requires health information for approval, but coverage maxes out at $50,000 or two to three times your salary and you lose the policy if you change jobs.
+Group life insurance: Usually offered by employers and rarely requires health information for approval, but coverage maxes out at $50,000 or two to three times your salary and you lose the policy if you change jobs.

 Guaranteed issue life insurance: A type of final expense insurance with near-guaranteed approval that offers up to $25,000 in coverage for people age 50 and older.

-Joint life insurance: Permanent insurance that covers two people under one policy that can help you get covered if your spouse qualifies.
+Joint life insurance: Permanent insurance that covers two people under one policy that helps you get covered if your spouse qualifies.

-Spousal insurance: Some insurers offer coverage for a non-working spouse if the breadwinner is uninsurable, but restrictions may apply.
+Spousal insurance: Some insurers offer coverage for a non-working spouse, but restrictions may apply.

-If you support someone with an illness, whole life insurance is a good way to ensure they or their loved ones have financial support after you pass away.
+If you support someone with an illness, whole life insurance is the best way to ensure they or their loved ones have financial support after you pass away.

-Every person’s life insurance needs are different, but finding a policy for your goals doesn’t have to be.
+Every person’s life insurance needs are different, but finding the right type of life insurance coverage for your financial needs doesn’t have to be.
 An independent insurance agent can help you compare policies and find the right coverage for your circumstances.

 Life insurance coverage is intended as an income replacement, but can also be used to build tax-deferred savings and cover end-of-life expenses.